juntyr/compression-safeguards/README.md

 # Safe and Fearless lossy compression with `compression-safeguards`

-Lossy compression [^1] can be *scary* as valuable information or features of the data may be lost.
+Lossy[^1] compression can be *scary* as valuable information or features of the data may be lost.

 By using safeguards to **guarantee** your safety requirements, lossy compression can be applied *safely* and *without fear*.